PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### `deactivate`

 The `deactivate()` hook is automatically invoked by Pipedream when a source is updated or deleted.
-A common use case for the deactivate hook is to automatically delete a webhook subscription when a component is deleted, but you can run any valid code.
-To learn more about defining a custom `deactivate()` hook, refer to the [API documentation](#hooks).
+A common use case for the deactivate hook is to automatically delete a webhook subscription when a component is deleted, but you can run any Node.js code within the `deactivate` hook.
+To learn more about the `deactivate()` hook, refer to the [API documentation](#hooks).

 ### States